Flash-X/Flash-X-Test/python/README.md

 - Use `./setup publish` to publish the pacakage to PyPi

 - You are good to go.
-Now you can simply type FlashXTest on your command line and it will be availabe, or you can import the API using `from FlashXTest.api import FlashXTest`
+Now you can simply type FlashXTest on your command line and it will be availabe, or you can import the API using `import FlashXTest.api as FlashXTest`